cassproject/cass-editor/README.md

 -  This disables access to versioned objects, as versions will not be exposed (though versions are being stored).
 -  This option operates across imports where canonical @ids are not defined, CSV imports, etc.

+## Bypass the welcome page and go directly to the frameworks list (1.3 and up)
+The base URL for version 1.3 takes the user to a welcome page.
+If you wish to bypass this page and have the framework list be the first thing your users see, use the URL parameter `frameworksPage=true`.

 # Alternate Schema
 The cass-editor can orient towards either a basic CASS schema or a Credential Engine CTDL-ASN schema.

 -  `ceasnDataFields=true` enables and renames fields to accompany the CTDL-ASN fields.
 Many of these fields map to schema.org properties, but some map only to CTDL-ASN properties.
+In 1.3, this parameter also hides some components from view, such as configuration management and user/group management.

 # Overrides
 The cass-editor can be overridden to assist in cross domain, iframe, and web socket connection issues.